 I’ve attended design conferences for many years, and have seen many colleagues present their ideas onstage.
 I rank these presentations on a continuum: some lean more towards craft while others lean towards philosophy.

 I often hear people complain about the presentations that lean towards philosophy.
 They’ll say things like “that wasn’t very useful” or “that was very academic” or “what am I supposed to do with this stuff?”
-They’d rather see only presentations that teach them skills they can use at the office on the proverbial “next Monday morning.”
+Many would rather see only presentations that teach them skills they can use at the office on the proverbial “next Monday morning.”
 But we need to attend to both craft and philosophy if we are to have fulfilling careers.

 How does the word philosophy make you feel?
 Does it feel light or heavy?
 Does it energize you or bring you down?
 Many people don’t find philosophy energizing.
 They think of it as esoteric; they associate it with abstraction, deep thinking, theory — hard work without a tangible payoff.
 I think this is because they associate the word philosophy with the academic discipline called philosophy, which can be dense.
 But that’s not how I mean philosophy here.
 I mean it in the sense of the phrase having a life philosophy.
 That is, a set of principles that help guide your actions; a theory or attitude towards what you do that informs how you behave.